 This article urges that these disclosure omissions be cured.
 The recent slump in housing prices, along with the growth of sub-prime purchase money and refinance transactions with low or no equity requirements , underscores the importance to consumers of knowing their rights under § 580b and that they will loose them when entering into a refinancing transaction.
 Disclosure of § 580b protection in an initial purchase money financing transaction is important, but alone is not enough.
 Disclosure of its loss in a refinancing transaction is far more important to the borrower.
 Refinancing dramatically changes the risk allocation between lender and borrower of overvaluation of the collateral – the home – by shifting it overwhelmingly to the borrower.
 The true cost of refinancing, then, can only be known if the loss of § 580b anti-deficiency protections is factored into the equation.
 To be effective, this disclosure requirement should be required under federal as well as California law due to the preemptive and pervasive effect of the former on the latter.

 Kuney, George W., "What Your Lender and Mortgage Broker Didn’t Tell You: " (2011).
-Law Publications and Other Works.
+College of Law Faculty Scholarship.